cowlicks/GSoC-proposal/proposal.markdown

 * Use my now vast knowledge of Scipy to be a productive member of the community.

 #### bonus
-* Write spec for how to add new sparse matrix types to the existing zoo.
+Things I would like to try to fit in somewhere.
+Roughly in order of preference.
 * axis arguments for min(), max().
 * multidimensional array indexing
+* performance improvements
+* Write spec for how to add new sparse matrix types to the existing zoo.
 * Represent the LU factorization obtained via SuperLU as actual sparse matrices rather than in SuperLU's internal format.
 * 64 bit indices.
-* performance improvements